Canon 1D X Mark II vs Fujifilm X-T1

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX Mark II and the X-T1 have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the X-T1 have been discontinued, but can regularly be found used on ebay.
 The X-T1 was replaced by the Fujifilm X-T2, while the 1DX Mark II was followed by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Fujifilm X-T1 Manual.
+Further information on the features and operation of the 1DX Mark II and X-T1 can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Fujifilm X-T1 Manual.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Fujifilm X-T1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.